 Recruiting and marketing have more in common than the average person might think.
 At their core, both functions aim to sell something to a target audience through persuasive communications and compelling experiences.

 Enter recruitment marketing - a ‘new’ domain focused on how to attract, nurture and engage potential talent.
 This could be for the purpose of an immediate hire or to fill your pipeline with qualified candidates for the future.

 Recruitment marketing involves not just knowing your hiring basics but learning to build compelling online content, create an employer branding narrative, measure success, manage a project and focus on relationships.

-What you say and how you say it are crucial for your employer brand and the type of company you want people to see you as.
+What you say and how you say it is crucial for your employer's brand and the type of company you want people to see you as.

 Let’s run through a few ways you can start building compelling copy to attract top talent!

 Copywriting and tone of voice are crucial ways for you to tell a story to potential talent.
 What is important they feel about your company?
 Do you want to sound impersonal and professional?
 Or would you rather sound familiar and laidback?

 There isn’t a clear-cut best answer here, it’s about finding a tone that’s right for your company.
 Experimenting with pronouns like “we” or using shorthand language or emojis are great starting points.

 Take a look at Bunq’s messaging during the application process for example.
 Their employer brand adopts the same tone as their overall platform, which is familiar, no-nonsense, and easy to read.
 By infusing the “get sh*t done” philosophy into their copy, they are selling their culture at every step of the applicant's journey.